Know your brain: Hippocampus

 Where is the hippocampus?

 The hippocampus is found in the temporal lobe below the cerebral cortex.
-There are two hippocampi, one in each cerebral hemisphere.
-Its name comes from the Greek for "seahorse" because when it is removed from the brain, it resembles the equine fish (see picture below).
+Although we often refer to it in the singular, there are actually two hippocampi—one in each cerebral hemisphere.
+The term hippocampus comes from the Greek word for seahorse, because when it is removed from the brain, the hippocampus vaguely resembles a seahorse (see picture below).

 What is the hippocampus and what does it do?

-Thus, the hippocampus is thought to be a crucial structure in memory consolidation (the formation of new memories).
-It is also important in memory storage, although it is thought that this is accomplished through the recruitment of other areas of the brain as well.
-The hippocampus is one of the brain regions most affected by Alzheimer's disease, a debilitating illness that is characterized by severe memory loss.
-In Alzheimer's disease, neurons of the hippocampus are killed off, and this neuronal death is associated with symptoms of dementia.
+Thus, the hippocampus is thought to be a crucial structure in memory consolidation (i.e., the formation of new memories).
+The hippocampus is also one of the brain regions most affected by Alzheimer's disease, a debilitating illness that is characterized by severe memory loss.
+Alzheimer’s disease involves neurodegeneration, or the deterioration and death of neurons.
+While this neurodegeneration is widespread, neurons in the hippocampus are particularly susceptible.

 The hippocampus has many other roles beyond memory and navigation.
 For example, reduced hippocampal volume has been seen in depressed patients (read more here) and those suffering from post-traumatic stress disorder; it is thought that the stress experienced by patients who suffer from these disorders may be especially damaging to hippocampal neurons.
-But memory remains the function most associated with the hippocampus, in part due to the notoriety of the fascinating case of H.M.
+But memory remains the function most associated with the hippocampus, in part due to fascinating cases like H.M.’s.